polkadot-js/docs/docs/substrate/extrinsics.md

    This essentially frees up that balance to be used by the stash account to do  whatever it wants.

-   The dispatch origin for this call must be _Signed_ by the controller, not the stash.
-And, it can be only called when [`EraElectionStatus`] is `Closed`.
+   The dispatch origin for this call must be _Signed_ by the controller.

    Emits `Withdrawn`.